-BOSTON – March 16, 2020 – Aqua Security, the leading platform provider for securing cloud native applications and infrastructure, announced today that its open source Trivy vulnerability scanner is now available as an integrated option in several widely used cloud native platforms, including the CNCF’s Harbor registry, Docker, and Mirantis Docker Enterprise.
+BOSTON – March 16, 2020 – Aqua Security, the leading platform provider for securing cloud native applications and infrastructure, announced today that its open source Trivy vulnerability scanner is being added as an integrated option in widely used cloud native platforms, the CNCF’s Harbor registry and Mirantis Docker Enterprise.

 Trivy is a comprehensive and easy-to-use open source vulnerability scanner for container images.
 Since its introduction 10 months ago, the project has gained a broad following among open source community members who have tagged it with more than 3,300 GitHub stars.
 Unlike other open source scanners, Trivy covers both OS packages and language-specific dependencies and is extremely easy to integrate into organizations’ software development pipelines.

 Trivy is now available under the Apache 2 license, allowing royalty-free use, modification, and distribution of the software.
-Trivy will be included as the default scanner in Harbor, a popular open source container image registry project under the Cloud Native Computing Foundation, and in addition, the widely used container platforms Docker and Mirantis Docker Enterprise will make Trivy available as an integrated scanning option for their deployments.
+Trivy will be included as the default scanner in Harbor, a popular open source container image registry project under the Cloud Native Computing Foundation, and in addition, the widely used container platform Mirantis Docker Enterprise will make Trivy available as an integrated scanning option for their deployments.

 “Trivy takes container image scanning to higher levels of usability and performance.
 With frequent feature and vulnerability database updates and its comprehensive vulnerability scanning, it is the perfect complement to Harbor.
 In fact, we made it the default scanner option for Harbor registry users in the upcoming v2.0 release because of these capabilities,” said Michael Michael, Harbor maintainer and Director of Product Management at VMware.
 “With Trivy, Harbor users can easily and quickly scan their container images for vulnerabilities on an ongoing basis.”